jantman/vault-aws-creds/README.md

 ## Suggested Vault Policies

-In addition to the required policies to retrieve the credentials you need, listing available accounts and roles requires the following policy:
+In addition to the required policies to retrieve the credentials you need, listing available accounts and roles requires the following policy on your token:

 ```
 # allows user to list mounts, to find all AWS secret backends